pedrogonzalezgutierrez/rest-api/README.md

 # User API

-Rest API what allows you to create users and roles and manage them.
-In order to talk with UserAPI consumers first need to get a JSON Web Token supplying its credentials.
-Then you need to provide that token in every request in order authenticate.
+Rest API allows you to create users and roles and manage them.
+Anyone can create users and get a JSON Web token which will need to provide in next requests in other to authenticate.
+Only admin user (a user with the role ROLE_ADMIN) can manage roles and assign existing ones to other users.

 ##### Technologies
 - Gradle
 - Spring Boot 2.1,
 - JPA 2.2 and Hibernate 5.3.7 with Hikari pool running in PostgreSQL 9.5
 - Mapstruct 1.2
-- Spock Framework 1.2
+- Spock Framework 1.2 (H2 in memory database for Integration Test)

 ##### Pacts
 **1) Create user:** This endpoint is public and everyone can hit it in order to add a new user to the database